sdiehl/write-you-a-haskell/005_evaluation.md

 Higher Order Abstract Syntax (HOAS)
 -----------------------------------

-Haskell being a rich language has a variety of extensions that, among other things, allow us to map lambda expressions in our defined language directly onto lambda expressions in Haskell.
+GHC Haskell being a rich language has a variety of extensions that, among other things, allow us to map lambda expressions in our defined language directly onto lambda expressions in Haskell.
 In this case we will use a GADT to embed a Haskell expression inside our expression type.